decorative star graphic decorative SP graphic

 Purpose & Goal of the course as related to the College Mission: To offer a transferable comprehensive course in the social sciences which helps the student to form the basis of an understanding of individual human behavior.

-Learning Objectives: Psychology courses will meet the following expected educational outcomes: The student should be able to:
+Course Objectives: The student should be able to:

 Methods of Assessment / Grading Policy